safe-global/safe-docs/pages/sdk/protocol-kit/reference/safe.md

 const isOwner = await protocolKit.isOwner(address)
 ```

-A Passkey can be used to check if it is an owner of the current Safe.
+A passkey can also be used to check if the signer account is an owner of the current Safe.

 ```typescript
 const passkey: PasskeyArgType = {